Mexican peso: Series B

 In 1993, notes were introduced in the new currency for 10, 20, 50, and 100 nuevos pesos.
 These notes are designated series B by the Bank of Mexico (Banco de México).
-(It is important to note that this series designation is not the 1 or 2 letter series label printed on the banknotes themselves.)
+(This series designation is not the 1 or 2 letter series label printed on the banknotes themselves.)
 All were printed with the date July 31, 1992.
 The designs were carried over from the corresponding notes of the old peso.

 Series C

 All Series C notes had brand new designs and were printed with the date December 10, 1993, but they were not issued until October 1994.
 The word "nuevos" remained, and banknotes in denominations of 200 and 500 nuevos pesos were added.
 The 500 nuevos pesos note was worth more than US$100 when it was introduced, but its value dropped to almost equal to $100 by the end of 1994.